 Expectations not always realistic

 How will candidate and company expectations evolve in 2023?

-What notable changes in recruitment processes in 2023?
+What are the notable changes in your profession in 2023?

-More openings for executives who want to change sectors? of region?
+More opportunities for executives who want to change sectors? of region?

 What questions are candidates asking that they weren’t asking before?